trevoruptain/gemini-image-mcp/README.md

 An MCP (Model Context Protocol) server optimized for web development that enables AI assistants to generate and edit images using Google's Gemini API.

+After adding the MCP server to Cursor, just prompt the AI to generate or edit images for you - the agent will do the rest!

 ## Features

 - **Image Generation** - Generate images with aspect ratio presets (hero, square, portrait, landscape, banner, mobile) and resolutions up to 4K